An Efficient On-shell Framework for EFT Matching: Example: Matching of Four-Fermion Operators

 with the rational piece

-Note that $\mathcal{R}$ does not influence the matching because it is free of the UV $M$ poles, consistent with the discussion in Appendix~\ref{App:rational}.
+The rational term $\mathcal{R}$ does not contribute to the final dimension-six matching coefficient since it contains no hard scale $M$.

-All involved scalar integrals can be expanded into a series of local terms with negative powers of the mass scale $M$ via integrating by region introduced in Sec.~\ref{sec:expand} and their expansion results are shown in Appendix~\ref{sec:appendix-hard-region}.
-Collecting all contributions up to $\mathcal{O}(M^{-2})$, the Wilson coefficient of the dim-6 EFT basis at loop level can be extracted by the matching condition
+The scalar master integrals entering this amplitude are expanded in local terms in inverse powers of the heavy scale $M$ using the hard-region expansion introduced in Sec.~\ref{sec:hard_expansion}; the required expansions are shown in Appendix~\ref{sec:appendix-hard-region}.
+Collecting all contributions up to $\mathcal{O}(M^{-2})$, the Wilson coefficient of the dimension-six EFT basis at loop level is read off from the matching condition